68

 It was absurd.

-But it did its job, it helped justify the Online Safety Act, and the shiny new social media ban, the looming smart phone ban.
-The artists got their money and their ego boosts and the proud feeling of telling hard truths, even as they dolled out sate-approved propaganda that justified authoritarian crackdowns on the internet, past present and future.
+But it did its job, it helped justify the Online Safety Act, and the shiny new social media ban, and the looming smart phone ban.
+The artists got their money and their ego boosts and the proud feeling of telling hard truths, even as they doled out sate-approved propaganda that justified authoritarian crackdowns on the internet, past present and future.

 And now, of course it has won a lot of awards.
 A record breaking amount, apparently.